Garanas/strategic-icon-mod-examples/README.md

 ![](/images/example-a.png)

+For the best performance you should archive all the files inside the folder into a `.scd` before you release it.
+You can do this by zipping all the icons and then changing the extension.
+Make sure that teh icons are placed directly in the archive, there should be no additional folder inside the archive.
+Please see the Brewlan mods as an example.

 ## About mod_icons.lua

 Inside this file you'll define what units should have what icons.
 The file should be in the root of your mod.
 As an example: